Configuration and Discovery

 Creating a Google Cloud Platform Virtual Device

 Because the GCP service does not have a static IP address, you cannot discover GCP devices using a regular discovery session.
 Instead, you must create a virtual device that represents the GCP service.
-A virtual device is a user-defined container that represents a device or service that cannot be discovered by SL1.
+A virtual device is a user-defined container that represents a device or service that cannot be discovered by Skylar One.
 You can use the virtual device to store information gathered by policies or Dynamic Applications.

 To create a virtual device that represents your GCP service: